-For disease forecasting benchmarks, we also evaluate against state-of-art domain-specific forecasting models that use the same set of exogenous features as described in Table \ref{tab:bench}.
-We choose top performing deep learning models for flu-forecasting \texttt{google-symptoms} task: EpiDeep \cite{adhikari2019epideep} and EpiFNP \cite{kamarthi2021doubt}.
-For the \texttt{covid19} task, we also choose CMU-TS \cite{cramer2021evaluation1} and DeepCovid \cite{rodriguez2020deepcovid} as baselines; these leverage the CovDS dataset and are the best statistical models at the Covid-19 Forecast Hub organized by CDC \cite{cramer2021evaluation1}.
-We also evaluate against variants of \model which enable us to examine the importance of Context-Specific View Selection and probabilistic view-specific modeling (see Q2 of Results).
+For disease forecasting benchmarks, we also evaluate against state-of-art domain-specific forecasting models that use the same set of exogenous features as \model.
+We choose top performing deep learning models for flu-forecasting \texttt{google-symptoms} task: \textbf{EpiDeep} \cite{adhikari2019epideep} and \textbf{EpiFNP} \cite{kamarthi2021doubt}.
+For the \texttt{covid19} task, we also choose \textbf{CMU-TS} \cite{cramer2021evaluation1} and \textbf{DeepCovid} \cite{rodriguez2020deepcovid} as baselines; these leverage the CovDS dataset \cite{kamarthi2021back2future} and are top performing statistical models at the Covid-19 Forecast Hub organized by CDC \cite{cramer2021evaluation1}.
+We also evaluate against variants of \model which enable us to examine the importance of Context-Specific View Selection and utility of our view-specific probabilistic modeling approach over the widely used method of probabilistic modeling on the fused deterministic embedding of view-specific representations (see Q2 of Section \ref{sec:results}).